One of the Top Cancer Fighting Foods: Beans! How to Cook Dried Beans

 If you're like me, the idea of cooking dried beans is VERY SCARY!
 People say you have to soak them, then you have to cook them and after all that work - are they really going to taste good?
 It's taken me a long time to become more comfortable cooking the beans.

 In the past, I used to use a lot of canned beans.
-However, I've been trying to cut back on canned, partly because of the amount of sodium in them and partly because of concerns over BPA.
-There's not consistent evidence on any link BPA and poor health, but now that we have a small child in the house, we've been extra cautious.
-(For more on BPA - check out my article from 2009).
+However, I’ve been trying to cut back on canned, partly because of the amount of sodium in them and partly because of cost.

-Another great reason to use dried beans over canned?
+Dried beans are cheaper, you ask?
 THEY ARE WAY CHEAPER!
 A 16 oz. bag of dried beans is equivalent to 3 cans of beans.
-I've been able to get dried black beans from COSTCO.
-Don't quote me, because I can't remember for sure, but I think that 6-16oz. packages of black beans are less that $5 there.
+I’ve been able to get dried black beans from COSTCO.
+Don’t quote me, because I can’t remember for sure, but I think that 6-16oz. packages of black beans are less that $5 there.
 That is one heck of a deal!

 Not convinced?
 Check out this article about 10 reasons soaking dried beans will change your life.